parrt/cs652/projects/Java-vtable.md

 };
 ```

-The `(void (*)())` cast converts any function pointer to a standard function pointer we use for the vtable.
+The `(void (*)())` cast reads as "a pointer to a function returning `void`" and converts any function pointer to a standard function pointer we use for the vtable.
 We will have to cast these back to the real function pointers with appropriate parameter and return types when we make method calls.

 #### Method calls

 To make our lives easier, we use constants instead of raw slot numbers.
+For the classes above, we get the following slots (note how they line up for the inheritance hierarchy).

 ```c
 #define Vehicle_start_SLOT 0